saleem-hadad/laravel-model-updater/README.md

 > Old Way

-As you can see the controller's method with two fields only becomes a huge one.
+As you can see the controller's method with two fields only becomes a big one, just imagine if you have 20+ fields!

 ```php
 class UserController extends Controller